 It would have been better if it was just an indie game called Machine for pigs. -- Joso2304 on Metacritic

-I'm comfortable in saying that this game gets a 3/10 from me, and I haven't even finished it.
 I was disappointed and underwhelmed within the first hour.
 I feel comfortable telling Jessica Curry to get over herself and become a little more familiar with humility.

 I'll give The Chinese Room credit for storytelling, since that's what they're good at, but as far as AMFP as a game?